transition-zero/tz-osemosys/README.md

 A docker container is provided that contains Python 3.11 and an installed version of HiGHS.
 You'll nedd to [install a docker distribution](https://docs.docker.com/engine/install/) relevant for your operating system.

 The docker container is used in testing, but can also be used for local development work.
-The following docker command will run and enter the docker container, mount the current working directory at the `/home` directoy, and change directory within the container to this directory.
+The following docker command will run and enter the docker container, mount the current working directory at the `/home` directory, and change directory within the container to this directory.

-    docker run -v $(pwd):/home -it lucastz/tz-highs-python /bin/bash -c 'c
+    docker run -v $(pwd):/home -it  ghcr.io/transition-zero/tz-highs/highs-python:latest /bin/bash -c 'c
 d /home && /bin/bash'

 *note!
 Any files changed within this mounted directory will persist, but any changes to environments, installed packes, etc. will not!*